-Born in Jersey, mezzo-soprano Georgia Mae Bishop is in her second year of the Opera Course at the Guildhall School of Music & Drama studying with Marcus van den Akker and is the recipient of an Opera Awards Bursary for 2017/18.
-Georgia initially studied at Trinity Laban Conservatoire of Music and Dance where she was awarded the John Hosier Music Trust Award.
-She is the winner of the Chartered Surveyors’ Competition, was awarded Second Prize at the Wagner Society Singing Competition and was a finalist in Fulham Opera’s Robert Presley Memorial Verdi Prize.
+Born in Jersey, mezzo-soprano Georgia Mae Bishop is a recent graduate of the prestigious Opera Course at the Guildhall School of Music & Drama.
+Whilst at the Guildhall she was the winner of the Chartered Surveyors vocal competition and a recipient of an Opera Awards Foundation bursary.
+Other awards include 2nd prize at the Wagner Society Singing Competition and she was a finalist in Fulham Opera’s Robert Presley Memorial Verdi Prize.

 Georgia made her Barbican Hall debut with the LSO as Alto Soloist in Schumann’s Scenes from Goethe’s Faust, and her Royal Festival Hall debut as the contralto soloist in a performance of Ustvolskaya Symphony no.4 with the LPO.
-Other concert performances include; Alto semi-chorus soloist in Elijah, (St John’s Smith Square), Berio Folk Songs, (South Bank Centre), Verdi’s Messa da Requiem, Handel’s Messiah and Elgar’s Sea Pictures and The Apostles (Ely Cathedral).
+Other concert highlights include; Alto Rhapsody Brahms, Sea Pictures Elgar (Canterbury Symphony Orchestra), Alto semi-chorus soloist Elijah, (St John’s Smith Square), Folk Songs Berio, (South Bank Centre), Messa da Requiem Verdi, Messiah Handel, and The Apostles Elgar, (Ely Cathedral).